abaoel/packingapp/README.md

-# Packing App -> created in ReactJs
+# Packing App created in ReactJs
+This app helps you organized your needs in traveling.

 <img src="./src/image.png" alt="App Image">